ryndovaira/greenscreens-ai-ml-engineer/README.md

 Try to beat our prediction accuracy (MAPE), we are expecting less than 9%.

 Please send estimate your validation MAPE, the predictions for the test.csv and don't forget to attach your code.

-## Task 2.

-Think and propose your version of a asymmetric MAPE-Like Metric.
-This asymmetry should be adjustable through the introduction of an additional parameter, allowing for fine-tuning of the metric's sensitivity to overestimations and underestimations.
-Consider the advantages, disadvantages, and limitations of using such a metric.